HarrisHamid/LocalSentinel.ai/README.md

   - Go to the Developer section
   - Load in the Model
   - Go to settings and enable headless version
+  - Update context length to at leats 12000
 - Install Code2prompt (https://github.com/mufeedvh/code2prompt)

 ---